 However, the bulk of the Nigerian audience hasn’t come to terms with the fact that singers adopt the use of songwriters.
 For all our fervent demands for depth and poetically rich lyrics, it’s quite unfair that Nigerians remain highly critical of the patronage of songwriters.
 Many see it as a sign of laziness, a dearth of ‘real’ talent or a symptom of the absence of originality or authenticity.

 Nigerians’ resentment toward the embrace of songwriters is probably matched by the American hip-hop community’s hostility to using ‘ghostwriters’.
 ‘Real’ rappers simply can’t have their verses written by anybody else.
-And although fans have – in more recent times -grown more accommodating to the use of ghostwriters, it still remains one of hip-hop’s most deadly sins.
+And although fans have – in more recent times -grown more accommodating to the use of ghostwriters, it remains one of hip-hop’s most deadly sins.
 Remember 2015 when Meek Mill claimed he would have taken Drake off ‘R.I.C.O’ if he knew his verse was written by someone else.

 In the early years of his career, even Davido was much more discreet about his patronage of songwriters.
 In 2013, it was reported that Davido had bought his chart-topping smash ‘Gobe‘ from Password for ₦350,000.
 This was revealed after a mild controversy when an impostor accused Davido of jacking his single which had been released earlier.